brooklynrail/brooklynrail-platform/content/people/molly-peacock.md

   Friend Sails in on a Poem_.
-She is the former President of the Poetry Society of America and Poet-in-Residence at the American Poets’ Corner she is the co-founder of Poetry in Motion on New York’s subways and buses and the founder of The Best Canadian Poetry. "
+She is the former President of the Poetry Society of America and Poet-in-Residence at the American Poets’ Corner she is the co-founder of Poetry in Motion on New York’s subways and buses and the founder of The Best Canadian Poetry."
+portraits:
+  - media: 2022/07/molly-peacock
 ---